Adem9445/IUB-Recorder/README.md

 ### AI features not working

 - Verify your API key is correctly set in Options
-- Check your OpenAI account has available credits
+- Check your AI provider account has available credits or quota
 - Check browser console for error messages

 ### Extension not loading